kippjohnson/website/_pages/about.md

 ======
 --->

+I am a physician in the [physician-scientist training program (PSTP)](https://www.medicine.northwestern.edu/education/residents/residency-experience/pstp.html) in the Department of Medicine at Northwestern University.
-I use data and machine learning to solve important problems in medicine and healthcare.

-My work focuses especially on chronic cardiovascular and metabolic disease.
+I use data and statistical learning to solve problems in medicine and healthcare.
+My work focuses especially on cardiovascular and metabolic disease.

-Currently I am employed at [Tempus Labs](https://www.tempus.com/).

-Previously I worked at the [Institute for Next Generation Healthcare](http://www.nextgenhealthcare.org/) at the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/) and earned my PhD in the laboratory of [Joel Dudley, PhD](https://en.wikipedia.org/wiki/Joel_Dudley).
+Previously I was  employed at [Tempus Labs](https://www.tempus.com/).
+Before that, I earned my MD and PhD at the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).
+I completed my PhD under the supervision of [Joel Dudley, PhD](https://en.wikipedia.org/wiki/Joel_Dudley).